wkktoria/Pogodynka/README.md

 the [OpenWeatherMap API](https://openweathermap.org/current) to fetch real-time weather data.
 Application also allows user to generate weather reports which are saved as [PDFs](demo-report.pdf).

-Pogodynka is multilingual, for now it supports only English and Polish.
+Pogodynka is multilingual, for now it supports only English, Polish, and Russian.

 ## Building